Transfer news: Mauro Icardi to miss Inter's pre-season tour as he leaves training camp amid exit rumours | Goal.com

 Sources have told Goal that for Maurizio Sarri's side to potentially make a move for Icardi, Mandzukic, who only signed a new two-year contract with the club back in April, and Higuain would likely both need to be moved on.

-And with Icardi now returning to Milan, it would appear there will be the opportunity to negotiate a potential exit from San Siro.
+Despite Juve not currently being interested, with Icardi now returning to Milan it would appear there will be the opportunity to negotiate a potential exit from San Siro.

+Napoli are another side who have been linked with a move for the striker, although the club's president Aurelio De Laurentiis claimed that reports of a meeting with his agent and wife Wanda Nara were "colossal, enormous stupidity."

+La Liga giants Real Madrid have long been suggested as a potentially interested party, although Icardi's preference is to remain in Italy and it would seem unlikely Zinedine Zidane's side would make a move given their huge spending already this summer.